This feature is well established and works across many devices and browser versions. It’s been available across browsers since January 2020.

 </p>

-A situation where the :scope pseudo-class prove to be useful is when you need to get direct descendant of an already retrieved Element.
+:scope in JavaScriptThis example demonstrates using the :scope pseudo-class in JavaScript.
+This can be useful if you need to get a direct descendant of an already retrieved Element.

 <div id="context">